rubyrazor/masters-of-shaolin/README.md

 The imageboard allows users to

--   upload images, along with a title and textual description,
+-   upload images (along with a title and textual description),
 -   comment on pictures in a comment section,
 -   load more pictures by clicking on a more-button.